Official historical reference part:

 23 On April 1945, the regiment was replaced by units of the 4 Guards Army and was assigned to rest in the outskirts of the city of Vienna.

 With 5 May 1945, the regiment forced march entered Czechoslovakia and participated in the encirclement and defeat of a significant grouping of Germans.

 11 May 1945, the regiment reached the banks of the Vltava River (Czechoslovakia), where he met with American troops.
 Here ended the combat path of the unit to the Great Patriotic War.

-During the fighting, the regiment killed 1956, captured an 633 soldier and enemy officer, destroyed 26 tanks, 255 self-propelled rifles and various caliber guns, 11 armored vehicles, 1 aircraft and 18 enemy vehicles.
-Captured 10 tanks, 16 self-propelled installations and guns of different caliber, 3 aircraft, 4 armored personnel carriers, 115 vehicles, 37 warehouses with military property.
+During the fighting, the regiment killed 1956, captured 633 enemy soldiers and officers, destroyed 26 tanks, 255 self-propelled guns and guns of various calibers, 11 armored personnel carriers, 1 aircraft and 18 enemy vehicles.
+10 tanks, 16 self-propelled guns and guns of various calibers, 3 aircraft, 4 armored personnel carriers, 115 vehicles, 37 warehouses with military equipment were captured.

 From June 1945 to November 1979, the regiment (brigade) did not take part in campaigns, battles, operations.

 1979 year opened a new page in the combat path of the compound: Soviet troops entered Afghanistan to provide military assistance to the Afghan government in the fight against rebellious gangs.